Cat Matlala: Alleged withdrawn charges

+Current charges

 On 14 May 2025, Matlala was arrested and charged with multiple offenses.
 According to court documents, he faces charges of attempted murder, conspiracy to commit murder, and money laundering.
 These charges relate in part to a 2023 incident in which a vehicle carrying his former girlfriend, South African actress Tebogo Thobejane, was shot at near Sandton.
 Matlala is accused of orchestrating this hit, but he has denied any involvement or motive.
 Thobejane was wounded in the leg and later fled the country, saying she feared for her life.
 He has pleaded not guilty to all charges and remains in custody after being denied bail, on 17 September 2025, on grounds that he is a flight risk and danger to society.

 In bail hearings, authorities noted several factors suggesting Matlala could evade prosecution: they alleged he possessed a fraudulent Eswatini identity document and offshore assets (such as a private jet and foreign bank accounts) that could aid flight.
 Matlala has denied these claims, refuting ownership of the assets and blaming investigators for planting evidence.

 Beyond the criminal charges, Matlala has been implicated in wider allegations of “police capture,” claims that senior police officials were improperly influenced by business figures.
 It is reported that investigators consider him a central figure in such allegations, which contributed to the launch of the Madlanga Commission of Inquiry into SAPS corruption.
 Former police minister Bheki Cele admitted to meeting Matlala weeks before the R360m tender was cancelled.
 As a result, Matlala's business dealings and political connections have drawn intense public and official scrutiny in South Africa.
 On 29 September 2025, Crime Intelligence boss Dumisani Khumalo provided further information into a sophisticated organized criminal syndicate, called the “Big Five” which Matlala is part of.
 He mentioned The cartel, which is based in Gauteng, is allegedly involved in various sectors of organized crime, including drug trafficking, hijackings, tender fraud, and contract killings.